denoland/manual/runtime/http_server_apis_low_level.md

-The web standard `Response` object is pretty powerful, allowing easy creation of complex and rich responses to a client, and Deno strives to provide a `Response` object that as closely matches the web standard as possible, so if you are wondering how to send a particular response, checkout out the documentation for the web standard [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+The web standard `Response` object is pretty powerful, allowing easy creation of complex and rich responses to a client, and Deno strives to provide a `Response` object that as closely matches the web standard as possible, so if you are wondering how to send a particular response, checkout the documentation for the web standard [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 ### HTTP/2 Support